ibm-cloud-docs/vpc/reserved-ip.md

 - Wait for the bare metal server network interfaces to be `available` before listing the floating IP addresses on the interfaces.
 - [List all floating IPs](/apidocs/vpc#list-floating-ips) to view those associated with bare metal server interfaces that are not yet `available`.

-## Creating reserved IPs in the UI
+## Creating reserved IPs in the console
 {: #using-ui}
 {: ui}